PeskyPotato/archive-chan/README.md

   -r RETRIES, --retries RETRIES
-                        Set total number of retries if a download fails --posts POSTS         Number of posts to download
+                        Set total number of retries if a download fails --posts POSTS         Number of posts to download -v, --verbose         Print more information on each post
 ```

 Here is an example that downloads every post in a thread and saves all the media uploaded.